-The First Youth Advisory Council Cohort
+Previous Youth Advisory Council Cohorts

 We’re empowering future generations to lead the way in creating the world they want to live in.

-Eight pioneering leaders from around the world offer valuable input to our grantmaking team to inform how Comic Relief US' funds are allocated.
+Each year since 2023, we've chosen eight pioneering leaders from around the world offer valuable input to our grantmaking team to inform how Comic Relief US' funds are allocated.

 Fardosa Hussein